StephenFordham/BacGenomePipeline/README.md

 offer the user more flexibility when using BacGenomePipe.
 For example, the user may want to _only_ run an assembly, alternatively the user may have a gemome assembly in FASTA format and want to annotate the assembly for antimicrobial resistance and virulence genes.

-Additionally, BacGenomePipeline can be run in 4 modes.
+BacGenomePipeline can be run in 4 modes.

 These modes include:
 1. Running the entire pipeline workflow. <br>